jetbridge/lemmy-cdk/README.md

 [Lemmy](https://github.com/LemmyNet/lemmy) is a Reddit-style federated social network that speaks ActivityPub.
 It is written in Rust.

-This contains the necessary infrastructure definitions to deploy [Lemmy](https://github.com/LemmyNet/lemmy) to AWS.
-Feel free to customize!
+This contains the necessary infrastructure definitions to deploy [Lemmy](https://github.com/LemmyNet/lemmy) to AWS using their [Cloud Development Kit](https://docs.aws.amazon.com/cdk/latest/guide/home.html).

 ### Included: